marromesc/miRPIPE/README.md

 # miRPIPE

-This is my Master Thesis project.
+This is my Master Thesis project at the University of Granada (UGR).

 ## miRPIPE program